vetid/otc/README.md

 * 21/06/2020 / https://github.com/vetid/otc/releases

 # Support:
-* This [Release](https://github.com/vetid/otc/releases "Release") of OTC that will be updated every time that CSGO updates.
+* This [Release](https://github.com/vetid/otc/releases "Release") of OTC that will be updated manually for every time that CSGO updates.
-* This repository is a repost of [0x000cb](https://github.com/0x000cb "0x000cb") OTC project.
+* This repository is a rehost of [0x000cb](https://github.com/0x000cb "0x000cb") OTC project.

 # Discord:
 * https://discord.gg/tUJsJgX